steadylearner/Rust-Full-Stack/before/JSON_Webservice/README.md

-# Rust JSON Webservice example with YouTube and Yew API
+# Rust YouTube JSON Webservice example

 You can use it for these blog posts.